garrettharlow-hue/DNSC_3288_Future_Sales_Project/README.md

 - Model Implementation Code:https://colab.research.google.com/drive/10djDrUJCI6xkbuIELrcJSlnEHHzZK3ou?usp=sharing

 **Intended Use**
-- Intended Uses:
+- Intended Uses: Predicting sales volumes and forecasting the amount of sales in the next month for each store and product to assist with inventory and supply chain planning.
+This model can support retail decision making and demand planning for variosu retail stores and product lines.
-- Intended Users:
+- Intended Users: Data Analysts, Supply Chain Analysts, Retail Operations Managers, E-Commerce Retailers
-- Out-of-Scope Uses:
+- Out-of-Scope Uses: Predicting sales for new stores, predicting individual customer purchases, using the data to address the financial standing of the company.

 **Training Data**
 - Source of training data: